funinkina/portfolio/content/blog/analyzing_mcp_hype.md

 - **Security Risks**: MCP can be used to automate tasks that require access to sensitive data or systems.
 If not properly secured, this can lead to security risks, such as unauthorized access to sensitive data or systems.
 For example, combining calendar information with email content and file storage access enables sophisticated spear-phishing or extortion campaigns.
 Even legitimate MCP operators could potentially mine user data across services for commercial purposes or to build comprehensive user profiles

 # Advanced MCP Clients (ADK)
 Between all this hype, you must have heard about Google's ADK or **Agent Development Kit**.
-An ADK is basically a advanced MCP client that can be used to create and manage AI agents.
+An ADK is basically an advanced MCP client that can be used to create and manage AI agents.
 It provides a set of tools and libraries that make it easy to build, deploy, and manage AI agents.
 The ADK is designed to work with the MCP protocol, allowing you to easily integrate your AI agents with external tools and APIs.
 The ADK provides a set of features that make it easy to build and manage AI agents, including:
 - **Agent Management**: The ADK provides a set of tools for managing AI agents, including the ability to create, deploy, and manage agents.
 This makes it easy to build and manage AI agents that can interact with external tools and APIs.
 - **Agent Communication**: The ADK provides a set of tools for communicating with AI agents, including the ability to send and receive messages.
 This makes it easy to build and manage AI agents that can communicate with external tools and APIs.